Blink (character): Earth-616

-Prior to the events of "Necrosha", Selene gathers a new Inner Circle consisting of mutants with death-related powers.
-Taking a ship to the spot where Blink had fought Harvest and reaching into the air, Selene's hand disappeared and Blink was then pulled out of nowhere.
-Selene reveals to Blink she had actually been stranded in another realm (Erebus) after her fight with Harvest, where she remained in a not-quite-dead state, all the while suffering in agony.
+Prior to the events of "Necrosha", Selene gathers a new Inner Circle consisting of mutants with death-related powers - Eli Bard, Wither, Mortis, and Senyaka.
+Selene travels to the site where Blink had died and manages to summon her.
+It is revealed that Blink had actually been stranded in Erebus after her fight with Harvest, where she remained in a state near death.
 After healing her, Selene manipulates Blink by stating she has been looking for her for a while and could hear her crying out for help.
-Selene furthers her manipulations by telling her Emma Frost could hear her as well but left her behind, claiming she was too dangerous to save.
-Selene convinces the young mutant to join her cause claiming to be able to put an end to her cycle of pain and betrayal.
-Several weeks later, Selene and Blink go to New Orleans where Blink kills a man, using her powers to split him into numerous fragments and along with Selene, takes his mansion as a base of operations.
+Selene furthers her manipulations by telling Blink that Emma Frost could hear her as well, but left her behind, claiming she was too dangerous to save.
+Selene convinces Blink to join her cause, claiming to be able to put an end to her cycle of pain and betrayal.
+After Selene is defeated, Blink flees with Mortis.